orsonius-w/GuardianDB/src/pages/wiki/actions.md

 These actions form the foundation of what Summons can do during your turn.
 Understanding how actions are used, lost, or regained is crucial to mastering positioning, offense, and defense.

-🎯 Action Types
+## Action Types

-🔴 Full Actions
+### Full Actions

 Full actions are used for impactful abilities and interactions, including:

 Attacking

-Casting a Summon Spell (a spell that belongs to the Summon)
+- Casting a Summon Spell (a spell that belongs to the Summon)

-Using an activated ability that requires the [A] symbol
+- Using an activated ability that requires the [A] symbol

-Executing a Movement Ability (distinct from regular movement)
+- Executing a Movement Ability (distinct from regular movement)

-Note: Even if a Summon has multiple Full Actions (via effects), it cannot attack more than once per turn, unless explicitly allowed.
+> Note: Even if a Summon has multiple Full Actions (via effects), it cannot attack more than once per turn, unless explicitly allowed.

-🔵 Movement Actions
+### Movement Actions

 Movement actions allow a Summon to move on the board.
 Unless otherwise stated, each Summon can only move once per turn.

-💠 Depletion & Reactivation
+## Depletion & Reactivation

 Whenever a Summon performs an action, it spends that action.
-When it has spent both its Full and Movement action, it is said to be Depleted.
+When it has spent both its Full and Movement action, it is said to be **Depleted**.

-Depletion means:
+**Depletion means:**

-The Summon has no remaining actions this turn.
+- The Summon has no remaining actions this turn.

-The Summon becomes Deactivated at the end of the turn.
+- The Summon becomes Deactivated at the end of the turn.

-Reactivation
+### Reactivation

-During your Active Phase, all your Deactivated Summons automatically Reactivate, regaining both action types (Full and Movement).
-This happens unless prevented by an effect like Freeze.
+During your **Active Phase**, all your Deactivated Summons automatically **Reactivate**, regaining both action types (Full and Movement).
+This happens unless prevented by an effect like **Freeze**.

-❄️ Freeze & Forced Deactivation
+## Freeze & Forced Deactivation

-Certain abilities, like Freeze, can forcefully Deactivate a Summon early by Depleting its actions outside the normal flow.
+Certain abilities, like **Freeze**, can forcefully Deactivate a Summon early by **Depleting** its actions outside the normal flow.

-Freeze:
+#### Freeze:

-Immediately Depletes the Summon.
+- Immediately Depletes the Summon.

-Prevents Reactivation in the following Active Phase.
+- Prevents Reactivation in the following Active Phase.
 Instead, the Freeze effect simply ends.

-Frozen Summons cannot move, attack, or use any actions.
+- Frozen Summons cannot move, attack, or use any actions.

-Cannot counterattack while Frozen.
+- Cannot counterattack while Frozen.

-Forced Deactivation:
+#### Forced Deactivation:

-Any effect that Depletes a Summon outside of its own actions is considered a forced Deactivation.
+- Any effect that Depletes a Summon outside of its own actions is considered a forced Deactivation.

-Deactivated Summons from forced effects can still counterattack and move, unless otherwise restricted.
+- Deactivated Summons from forced effects can still counterattack and move, unless otherwise restricted.

-🔁 Reactivating Mid-Turn
+## Reactivating Mid-Turn

 Some cards may allow a Summon to Reactivate during the turn — for example, through spells or abilities that grant extra value.

-When this happens:
+**When this happens:**

-The Summon regains its Full and/or Movement Action (depending on effect).
+- The Summon regains its Full and/or Movement Action (depending on effect).

-However, it still cannot:
+- However, it **still cannot**:

-Attack more than once per turn.
+- - Attack more than once per turn.

-Move more than once per turn.
+- - Move more than once per turn.

-What can a reactivated Summon do?
+### What can a reactivated Summon do?

 Everything else — such as:

-Use a different activated [A] ability
+- Use a different activated [A] ability

-Cast another Summon Spell (if it can afford the cost)
+- Cast another Summon Spell (if it can afford the cost)

-Use a Movement Ability (as long as it doesn’t count as basic movement)
+- Use a Movement Ability (as long as it doesn’t count as basic movement)

-🔄 Example
+## Example

-You control a Summon with this ability:
-[A]: Target Summon gets +1A until the end of turn.
+> **You control a Summon with this ability:** >[A]: Target Summon gets +1A until the end of turn.

-Turn 1: It uses this ability (spending its Full Action).
+- Turn 1: It uses this ability (spending its Full Action).

-Later that turn: You use a spell that Reactivates it.
+- Later that turn: You use a spell that Reactivates it.

-Now: It cannot attack again this turn (if it already attacked), but it can use that [A] ability again or cast a Summon Spell.
+- Now: It cannot attack again this turn (if it already attacked), but it can use that [A] ability again or cast a Summon Spell.